Fellowship training in clinical nephrology includes:

 Additionally, the Mount Sinai Kidney/Pancreas Transplantation Program of the Recanati/Miller Transplantation Institute is one of the most active in the Northeast, with approximately 150 renal transplants performed per year.
 The transplant rotation involves multidisciplinary management of kidney and pancreas transplant recipients as well as acute consultation on recipients of other solid organ and bone marrow transplants with renal abnormalities.

 Clinical training is further enhanced by our close affiliation with the James J. Peters VA Medical Center, one of the outstanding VA medical centers in the country.
-All fellows and faculty participate actively in clinical, pathology, and research conferences in addition to the many interdisciplinary conferences offered at The Mount Sinai Medical Center.
+All fellows and faculty participate actively in clinical, pathology, and research conferences in addition to the many interdisciplinary conferences offered at The Mount Sinai Health System.